 Building Bridges: Creating a Culture of Diversity are available from the Publications section of FYA’s website.
 FYA is aimed at teenagers, school leavers and those just entering the workforce.

-This module enables students to increase their awareness about experiences of diversity, discrimination, race relations, friendship and respect.
+Published in 2010, this module enables students to increase their awareness about experiences of diversity, discrimination, race relations, friendship and respect.
 The teaching and learning activities are applicable for upper primary Civics and Citizenship, and lower secondary Civics and Citizenship, English, Personal Development and Arts.

 The Human Rights and Equal Opportunity Commission's